Giant Bomb: Jeff Gerstmann

 Working for GameSpot as editorial director until 2007, Gerstmann, GameSpot and its parent company CNET were involved in a controversial incident when Gerstmann was fired for what was later revealed to be a stand off between GameSpots editorial and management teams.
 Gerstmann would join Whiskey Media and launch Giant Bomb with Davis, Shoemaker and Caravella in 2008.
 Gerstmann is one of the members of the VGX awards advisory council responsible for nominating and deciding on winners.
 Gerstmann was fired from the site in June 2022.

 Ryan Davis

-Ryan Thomas "Taswell" Davis (June 4, 1979 – July 3, 2013) was an American video game journalist and Internet personality.
-He was formerly a journalist of the gaming website GameSpot and the co-founder and editor of the gaming website Giant Bomb.

-Recruited by Jeff Gerstmann, Davis began working for GameSpot in 2000.
-Initially starting in tech support work, Davis joined the editorial team, writing reviews for the website, eventually becoming involved in its video and podcast content.